ttencate/papageno/data/README.md

   names into various languages, licensed under Creative Commons.

-- [eBird](https://ebird.org/) is a crowd-sourced bird observation platform, whose data is published by [GBIF](https://www.gbif.org/) under a Creative Commons license.
+- [eBird](https://ebird.org/) is a crowd-sourced bird observation platform, whose data is published under a Creative Commons license.
 This data is used to determine which species occur where in the world.

 Pipeline structure
 ------------------